sybrew/the-seo-framework/readme.txt

 					* Firefox 44 and below.
 	* **Fixed:**
 		* Security:
-			* An XSS issue has been resolved.
+			* An XSS issue has been resolved which required administrative privileges.
+			* A full security review has been performed.
 		* Sitemaps:
 			* XSL stylesheet no longer prepends query arguments, but instead appends them.
 This fixes, for example, issues when using WPML query string parameters.
 		* Open Graph: